Here, in handy format, is (nearly) everything you need to know about how to recycle and compost at Penn State.

 "Is this happening everywhere?"

-Waste management is a University priority, and office composting has rolled out in a few dozen buildings already.
+Waste management is a University priority, and office composting has rolled out in more than 200 buildings already.
 All residence halls will have composting starting in fall 2013, and it will be in every building at University Park in 2014.
 You can check out the roll-out schedule here.
 You'll receive plenty of notice from your Facility Coordinator before your building starts the program.
 You can also post specific questions to the möbius Yammer group with your Penn State ID.

 "So what about my trash can?"

 It will now be a personal bin to help you carry ALL of your waste to the recycling/composting stations on your hall.

 They'll be pulling extra bags of food waste and recyclables from the hall stations.

 You can request a cardboard tray or small compostables bin with a lid for your office if you prefer that to your waste can.

 Penn State has set an ambitious goal of sending zero waste to the landfill, and people have been requesting composting options for years now.
 We're well on our way.Before 1990, the University recycled less than a ton of its waste.

 Today, the University recycles more than 100 types of waste and diverts almost 10,000 tons from the landfill.